Register a Company

 Can I make money from boarding dogs?

-Though it is possible to make money from boarding dogs, it is a business that will take a lot of investment and time before you turn a profit.
-Money must be spent on licenses, facilities and promotion before a dollar is made.
+Though it is possible to make money from boarding dogs, like any business it will take a lot of investment and time before you turn a profit.
+Money must be spent on licences, facilities and promotion before a dollar is made.
 Dog boarding can be profitable, but it is not quick cash.